finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Add transaction property

-Upsert one or more transaction properties to a single transaction in a transaction portfolio.
+Update or insert one or more transaction properties to a single transaction in a transaction portfolio.
+Each property will be updated if it already exists and inserted if it does not.

 ### Example